tone-me/tone-me/README.md

   <img src="https://github.com/tone-me/tone-me/assets/88895223/84dd58d6-7c57-4675-9d21-b2c5831b4843" alt="Tone-Me pipeline architecture">
 </div>

 The code used to train the model is included in the ```model``` folder, but it wasn't written for public distribution and is only included for reference.
+Our [model](https://huggingface.co/cge7/wav2vec2-base-version3) is publicly available on Hugging Face.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>